Mother holding upset baby

 • Not enough fluid intake over the day.
 This may be due to illness, not enough feeds over the day, or hot weather causing fluid loss through sweat.

-• Incorrect infant formula preparation.
+• Incorrect infant formula preparation may cause infant constipation.
 Incorrect ratios of powder and water may affect bowel habits.

-• Changes to baby’s daily routine may impact on your babies eating patterns and fluid intake and in turn will affect their bowel habits.
+• Changes to their daily routine may impact on your baby’s eating patterns and fluid intake and in turn will affect their bowel habits.
 This may be due to changes in appetite or simply the logistics of fitting everything into a new routine.

-• Introducing solids or changing formulas (such as moving to a follow-on formula) may lead to bowel changes.
+• Introducing solids or changing formulas (such as moving to a follow-on formula) may lead to bowel changes and baby constipation.
 This does not happen in every case but is quite normal and can take some babies longer to adjust.

-• Ensure adequate fluid intake over the day, this could be in the form of extra breastfeeds or offering cool boiled water to drink between feeds, particularly in hot weather.
+• Ensure adequate fluid intake over the day, this could be in the form of extra breastfeeds or for older infants offering cool boiled water to drink between feeds, particularly in hot weather.

 • When your baby starts solids, they may need extra fluid, through extra breastfeeds or offering cooled boiled water to drink between meals.